MaverickBattler/Hotel_Course_Work/README.md

 # Hotel_Course_Work
-An application with graphical interface made for a manager of a hotel.
+An application with graphical interface made for an administrator of a hotel.